-Opening day amid virus: Masked men, empty parks, odd sounds
+Opening day amid virus: Masks, empty parks, social justice

 “Gosh, it’s going to be fun,” Cole said.
 “It’s going to have fake crowd noise, and going to be 2020 coronavirus baseball.”

-Plus a team that still doesn’t know where it’s going to play — barred from Toronto because of health concerns, Vladimir Guerrero Jr. and the Blue Jays were hoping to roost in Pittsburgh or Baltimore or Buffalo or somewhere else.
+Plus, a poignant reminder of the world we live in.
+A Black Lives Matter stencil can be put on mounds throughout the majors during the opening weekend.

-“You just have to accept it.
-Seems like every day there’s a challenge and you just have to overcome it.
-If this is what it’s going to be, this is what’s going to be,” Scherzer said.
+And still there’s a team that doesn’t know where it’s going to play — barred from Toronto because of health concerns, Vladimir Guerrero Jr. and the Blue Jays had hoped to roost in Pittsburgh or Baltimore or Buffalo or somewhere else.

 To many fans, that will do.
 No other choice, really.
 Four months after the games were supposed to start, strange ball is better than no ball, right?